-You can download the Note or PDF version of the notes.
+You can download the Note or the PDF version of the notes.
 The PDF you download has a background.
 How do you guys feel about this feature?
 It is still rolling out, meaning some users might still not have it at the moment.
-You can manage your accounts to logout of your Notability account at any time.
+You can manage your accounts to log out of your Notability account at any time.

 Notability has partnered with My Script, the developers of Nebo, to bring us Math conversion in the app as a paid feature in their Notability Shop.
 It costs $3, just like the handwriting recognition feature.
 These are all the rules and symbols supported in math conversion.

 Notability can convert your math equations and chemical elements into a high-resolution scalable image.
 You can change the colour of your equations under Style and your image has all the other features you get for your images.
 You can resize the image, rotate it and wrap text around it.
 This conversion is impressive as long as the app is converting your equations accurately.

 The moment there is a mistake, you have to start writing the equation from scratch because you can’t edit mistakes on an image.
 Sometimes the OCR engine makes a few mistakes with handwriting conversion, which you can correct in the conversion window.
 For math conversion, unfortunately, you can’t do that.
 Let’s hope our developers will find a way to support real text when converting our Math equations.
 That way, we don’t have to rewrite everything when the OCR engine makes mistakes.

 Future updates: paid or free?